gokyle/filecache/README.md

 * `WriteFile(w io.Writer, name) error` is used to write the contents of the file to the `io.Writer` interface given.
 * `HttpWriteFile(w http.ResponseWriter, r *http.Request)` will write the
 contents of the file transparently over an HTTP connect.
+This should be used when the writer is an HTTP connection and will handle the appropriate HTTP headers.

 Most people can now skip to the *Shutting Down* section.